helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started freeCodeCamp’s Learn Functional Programming by Building a Spreadsheet.
 Did Steps 1 to 40.

 **Thoughts:** Today I was busy with travelling to prepare to celebrate Lunar New Year, but I still managed to find some time to code, and I got to learn something new in shorthand property name syntax.

+---

+### Day 38: 9 February 2024.
+Friday

+**Today's Progress:** Completed freeCodeCamp’s Learn Functional Programming by Building a Spreadsheet, by doing Steps 41 to 103.

+**Thoughts:** By building this project I got to learn and practice a lot about functions, including currying, closures, immediately invoking returned functions as well as using underscore to prefix unused parameter, and various array methods.